 - Working quadrant by quadrant, lay the carpet tiles in rows.
 Start from the center tiles and work outward toward the wall.

 - Nestle each carpet tile tightly against the edges of the neighboring tiles.

-- Be sure to pay attention to the orientation of each carpet tile so that the pile leans in the desired direction.
+- Lay carpet tile so the pile moves in the desired direction.

-- If you need to adjust a carpet tile, pull it up and relay it as soon as possible.
-Note that peel and stick carpet tiles are easier to remove and better allow for mistakes than glue down carpet tiles.
+- If you need to adjust a carpet tile, pull it up and lay it again as soon as possible.

 - Once you have completed laying carpet tiles in one quadrant, move on to the next quadrant and repeat these steps.

-Since your room is likely not perfectly square, the carpet tiles lining the walls will need to be trimmed to fit.
+Rooms are rarely perfectly square.
+The carpet tiles lining the walls will need to be trimmed to fit.